 To make a pattern in your clay (without paint), first roll out the base/main color.
 You can create shapes for a controlled look, or simple tear up chunks for a more abstract approach (what I did).
 Let the secondary colors rest on top of the base color then roll the newly added clay until well blended.

-Step 7: Attach your earring backs with a dab of E-6000 glue and let dry overnight before wearing.
+7: Attach your earring backs and let dry overnight before wearing.

-So that’s it!
+So that’s how you make DIY statement earrings using clay!
 You can easily whip up a batch of these for a presents for all of your friends, or just do what I did and keep them all for yourself.
 I’m not judging.
 There are SO many color combo + pattern options to be made and I can’t wait to see what you come up with!